'Bachelor' Matt picks his final 2 after Fantasy Suite dates

 Rose Ceremony

-Matt teared up when saying that none of the women deserved to leave after having a great connection with each of them.
+Matt teared up when saying that none of the women deserved to be sent home after he had such a great connection with each of them.
 He told the women that he was following his heart.
 He gave roses to Michelle and Rachael.
 That meant Bri was eliminated.
-He walked her out, cried as he told her that he was sorry, and said that there wasn't anything specific as to why he was ending things.
+He walked her out and cried as he told her that he was sorry, and said that there wasn't anything specific as to why he was ending things.
 He said it's just a feeling that he had and that he still finds her incredible.
 Bri said that she was hurt, but wasn't faulting him.
 Tears flowed as she gave him a hug goodbye and got into the limo.

 Next Week